zlatko-minev/pyEPR/pyEPR/README.md

 Updated and modified by Zlatko Minev & Zaki Leghtas.

 ##### numeic_diag.py
 Internal use only.
-For numerical diagonalizaiton.
+For numerical diagonalization.
 Written by Phil Rheinhold.
 Updated by Zlatko Minev & Lysander Christakis.
 This file is tricky, use caution to modify.